 Further in correspondences between Yates and Attorney at Law Marc Garber who referred Yates to Petitioner, claims are made that Spallina must be reported to the Court and more.
 Petitioner herewith produces the email of Yates and Garber as Exhibit 4.
 In the said emails Marc states,

-“Further, and as you implied, with all the time you expended, Spallina gave us very little, in terms of everything; from documents to involvement in the administration.”
-This statement clearly indicates that in spite of repeated request and continuous efforts made by Yates, Spallina did not provide documents to Yates who is counsel to beneficiaries.
+“Further, and as you [Christine Yates, Esq.] implied, with all the time you expended, Spallina gave us very little, in terms of everything; from documents to involvement in the administration.”
+This statement clearly indicates that in spite of repeated request and continuous efforts made by Yates, Spallina did not provide documents to Yates who is counsel to certain Beneficiaries.
 This is clear evidence of breach of Fiduciary duty.

 “I had difficulty sleeping, as I was sorting through our conversation.
 What troubles me has troubled me in prior situations.
 Spallina is not the first ‘bully lawyering’ situation I have seen or heard about.”

-“It truly troubles me that Spallina continues to spin his web of deceit, and I believe this conduct is further circumstantial evidence that "something is very wrong".
+“It truly troubles me [Marc Garber, Esq.] that Spallina continues to spin his web of deceit, and I believe this conduct is further circumstantial evidence that "something is very wrong".
 I am very glad Eliot filed whatever he filed and I do hope he prevails.
 I also hope Spallina is removed and perhaps punished for all he is doing.”

 Improper Sale of Real Estate Property

-That without the knowledge and notice to Petitioner and other beneficiaries Ted acting in his presumed capacity as purported Successor Trustee in the estate of Shirley has sold a condominium owned by the estates of Simon and Shirley (it remains unclear due to missing documents suppressed by Spallina which estate the real estate was in at the time of their deaths) a property located at 2494 S Ocean Blvd APT C5, Boca Raton, FL 33432 (“Condo”).
-Petitioner and other beneficiaries had rights in this Condo and Ted had no beneficial interest in the property.
-Yet, Ted has sold it at major price reduction of approximately 30% below market value without consent of the beneficiaries or even notification to the beneficiaries of any details of the transaction.
+That without the knowledge and notice to Petitioner and other Beneficiaries, Ted acting in his presumed capacity as purported Successor Trustee in the estate of Shirley has sold a condominium owned by the estates of Simon and Shirley (it remains unclear due to missing documents suppressed by Spallina which estate the real estate was in at the time of their deaths) a property located at 2494 S Ocean Blvd APT C5, Boca Raton, FL 33432 (“Condo”).
+Petitioner and other Beneficiaries had rights in this Condo and Ted had no beneficial interest in the property.
+Yet, Ted has sold it at major price reduction of approximately 30% below market value without consent of the Beneficiaries or even notification to the Beneficiaries of any details of the transaction.
 In fact, until all the original estate documents can be analyzed for further evidence of Fraud and Forgeries, all these fiduciaries acting in the estates are suspect.
-Finally, Petitioner and other beneficiaries not only do not have any information about the said transaction but also where sale proceeds have gone.
-Petitioner herewith produces the Zillow estimate of the properties immediately after the sale showing an increase in value of $500,000 over the purchase price days after sale as Exhibit 5, which clearly shows sale of said Condo far below market value but the realtor who sold the property is not revealed.
+Finally, Petitioner and other Beneficiaries not only do not have any information about the said transaction but also where the sale funds have gone.
+Petitioner herewith produces the Zillow estimate of the properties immediately after the sale showing an increase in value of $500,000 over the purchase price days after sale as Exhibit 6, which clearly shows sale of said Condo far below market value and the realtor who sold the property is not revealed.

-That the real estate was removed from the listing agent Nestler Poletto Sotheby's International Realty after several years of them listing the property, two weeks prior to the sale and then brokered by an unknown party.
+That the real estate was removed from the listing agent Nestler Poletto Sotheby's International Realty after months of them listing the property for Simon, two weeks prior to the sale and then brokered by an unknown party.

-That Petitioner and Petitioner’s children counsel Tripp Scott had requested that any transactions of any properties of the estates be transacted only after first notifying the beneficiaries of all terms and conditions and instead this sale was done behind the backs of Petitioner and beneficiaries and Petitioner’s children counsel and without any prior notice.
+That prior to the sale Petitioner and Petitioner’s children counsel Tripp Scott had requested that any transactions of any properties of the estates be transacted only after first notifying the Beneficiaries of all terms and conditions and instead this sale was done behind the backs of Petitioner, Beneficiaries and Petitioner’s children counsel Yates and without any prior notice.

 Exposing Estate to Potential Liabilities from Failure to Distribute Automobile